Jake Faria: Boston Red Sox

 On February 4, 2023, Faria signed a minor-league contract with the Boston Red Sox organization.
 On April 16, Faria was selected to Boston's active roster following an injury to Chris Martin.
 He went unused out of the bullpen in the team's game against the Los Angeles Angels and was designated for assignment the following day.
 Faria cleared waivers and was sent outright to the Triple-A Worcester Red Sox on April 19.
 He had his contract selected again on July 16.
 Faria made his Red Sox debut the same day, closing an 11–5 win over the Chicago Cubs; in two innings of work, he allowed four hits, four walks, and all five Cubs runs.
 Faria was designated for assignment the next day; he cleared waivers and was sent outright to Worcester on July 19.
 On July 27, Faria was released by the Red Sox organization.

 Guerreros de Oaxaca

 On April 24, 2025, after a year of inactivity, Faria signed with the Guerreros de Oaxaca of the Mexican League.
-In 13 starts for Oaxaca, he struggled to a 3-4 record and 6.88 ERA with 54 strikeouts across 52 1/3 innings pitched.
+In 13 starts for Oaxaca, he struggled to a 3–4 record and 6.88 ERA with 54 strikeouts across 52 1/3 innings pitched.
 Faria was released by the Guerreros on July 11.

+El Águila de Veracruz

+On May 26, 2026, Faria signed with El Águila de Veracruz of the Mexican League.
+In one start, he failed to record an out and allowed five earned runs while walking four batters.
+On May 28, Faria was released by Veracruz.